 Go the website of your state's labor department.
 Navigate to the page that provides information on unemployment claims.
-This page should explain your state’s time frame to mail 1099s to residents who received unemployment benefits during the tax year in question.
-In most cases, 1099s for the previous year are mailed on or before January 31.
-For example, if you collected unemployment in 2008, the 1099 should have been mailed by January 31, 2019.
+This page should explain your state’s time frame to mail 1099-Gs to residents who received unemployment benefits during the tax year in question.
+In most cases, 1099-Gs for the previous year are mailed on or before January 31.
+For example, if you collected unemployment in 2018, the 1099-G should have been mailed by January 31, 2019.
 While on your state’s website, copy the contact information so you can contact the office directly if necessary.

-Call your local unemployment office to request a copy of your 1099 by mail or fax.
-If you haven’t received your 1099 copy in the mail by Jan.
+Call your local unemployment office to request a copy of your 1099-G by mail or fax.
+If you haven’t received your 1099-G copy in the mail by Jan.
 31, there is a chance your copy was lost in transit.
-Your local office will be able to send a replacement copy in the mail; thus, you will be able to file a complete and accurate tax return.
+Your local office will be able to send a replacement copy in the mail; then, you will be able to file a complete and accurate tax return.